How To Embed a Video in Email (5 Easy Ways)

 Adding videos to your emails can be a great way to boost your engagement rates.
 But the best thing you can do to get more opens, more clicks and more conversions, is to personalize your emails.

 With Mailmeteor you can do send up to 2,000 personalized emails per day.
 Directly from your Gmail account.
+You can also embed videos, blog posts, loom recordings, and anything else that utilizes the Open Graph Protocol (OGP).

 Our free plan lets you send up to 50 emails per day.
 Give it a shot and let us know what you think.
-No strings attached.
+No strings attached :)

-Happy sending :)
+Happy sending 💌

 This guide was written by Paul Anthonioz, content editor at Mailmeteor.
 Mailmeteor is a simple & privacy-focused emailing software.
 Trusted by millions of users worldwide, it is often considered as the best tool to send newsletters with Gmail.
 Give us a try and let us know what you think!